Jefnilham/sizer-and-merger/README.md

 # sizer-and-merger
 Combining the functionality of previous 2 projects in an interactive popup.
-I have a pre-made folder named 'C:\walktest'.
+I have a pre-made folder named 'C:\walktest' for demonstration purposes.